LesleySYQ/SWAL_CONTROL/README.md

 - Use YouTube for large videos (>10MB)
 - Replace the favicon in `static/images/`
 - Works with GitHub Pages

-## Acknowledgments
-Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.

 ## Website License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.